General guide for library research in Women, Gender, Sexuality Studies

 References to scholarly journal articles, dissertations, and conference papers on sociology and related disciplines, 1960-present.

-Search UMA WorldCat - a discovery tool that helps you find a wide range of materials using a single search.
-Books, journals, articles, videos and more can be located using UMA WorldCat.
+Search UMA WorldCat - a discovery tool that helps you find a wide range of materials using a single search: Books & e-books, journals, articles, videos and more.